camunda-community-hub/camunda-space-traders/README.md

 Note that delivering 10% or more of your contract goods is not easy to reach.
 You may need to optimize your process and consider advanced strategies.

+## Contribute 🌱

+Contributions are very welcome. 🎉 Please have a look at the [Contribution Guide](CONTRIBUTING.MD).